 Helps build a community

 Email marketing is a personable way of communicating with your customers and those leads who might be closer to converting into a sale.
 With regular newsletters, you can help build a community of followers that are loyal to your brand.
-In this modern day where competition is rife, it’s important to have those core followers that’ll continually push your business into the spotlight.
+In this modern-day where competition is rife, it’s important to have those core followers that’ll continually push your business into the spotlight.

 Directly delivers the message

-Utilise newsletter marketing for your business
+Utilize newsletter marketing for your business